 To smoke or not to smoke

 One of two things could’ve happened to that old weed– it either dried out, or moisture snuck in.
 If it is dry and crumbly, you can attempt to make the best out of that weed by rehydrating it with a humidity control pack such as Boveda.
 Alternatively, you can use a citrus fruit peel such as orange or lemon; but be careful not to leave those in with the weed for more than a day or two as it can get moldy real quick.
-Dry one feels harsh on your throat and does not make for a good smoking experience; however, you don’t want it to be wet either.
+Dry weed feels harsh on your throat and does not make for a good smoking experience; however, you don’t want it to be wet either.

-Changes in effect od weed overtime
+Changes in effect of weed overtime

 Weed also loses two things over time– its terpenes and psychoactive potency.
 Terpenes evaporate into the air and are the first to go.
 Your once skunky, citrusy, meaty bag of weed will have little or no scent the older it gets.
-Smoking weed with no terpenes is like drinking cheap, watered-down orange juice– it’s not ideal, but sometimes you gotta do what you gotta do.
+Smoking it with no terpenes is like drinking cheap, watered-down orange juice– it’s not ideal, but sometimes you gotta do what you gotta do.

 The next thing to decrease is potency.
 Weed is filled with cannabinoids; the most notable one which gets you high is THC.
 THC is first in the form of THCA in freshly harvested weed which can’t get you high.
 When the buds get exposed to heat, light, and oxygen the THCA then transforms into THC– a process called decarboxylation.
 Consuming weed without heating it up won’t get you high.
 However, when it is exposed to excessive light, heat and oxygen over time, the THC will convert into CBN which is less psychoactive than THC (but more psychoactive than CBD).
 CBN has similar effects as CBD; additionally, it has strong sedative effects.
-Therefore, when you smoke it, you may find yourself feeling very tired and relaxed which may or may not be a good thing depending on what kind of effect you’re consuming weed for.
+Therefore, when you smoke it, you may find yourself feeling very tired and relaxed which may or may not be a good thing depending on what kind of effect you’re consuming it for.

 On the bright side…

-It’s getting old may not necessarily be a bad thing!
+Weed getting old may not necessarily be a bad thing!
 There has been an increase in preliminary research into the therapeutic effects of CBN including aiding sleep, relieving pain and inflammation, treating convulsive illnesses, stimulating bone production, improving appetite and many more which you can read about here.

 What are you going to do with that bag of old weed you found?
 Let us know in the comments and follow us at follow @cannalifenet for more cannabis info!